 Master of Arts in Learning and Emerging Technologies

 This 36 credit hour program is taught through online instruction.
-Students and faculty spend the first year collaboratively exploring foundational concepts and skills, culminating in a showcase of current work, plans for four electives and a proposed final project (either a research thesis or capstone project).
+Students and faculty work collaboratively exploring foundational concepts and skills, culminating in a showcase of current work, plans for a track or selection of four electives (individualized track), and a proposed final project that is a capstone or research project.

 - Learning with Emerging Technologies: Theory and Practice

 - Social and Ethical Issues in the Digital Era